Critical Appraisal of the Scientific Literature (non clinical) online

 This workshop is an interactive 1 hour session with tutor-led delivery and discussions.
 The self-study example papers will be discussed and critiqued during the session.

-Follow on coursework (optional) The workshop has optional coursework associated, where an additional 2 credits can be achieved.
-Please register separately for the coursework under Critical Analysis of Scientific literature - coursework - credits will be awarded on submission of the coursework to your supervisor.
+Follow on coursework (optional) The workshop has optional coursework associated, where an additional 2 training points can be achieved.
+Please register separately for the coursework under Critical Analysis of Scientific literature - coursework - completion mark will be awarded on submission of the coursework to your supervisor.

 This course begins with a session in which students are given a background to concepts of critical analysis, and a structured introduction to the principles of how to critically appraise a scientific paper.

-This course focusses on literature published for research that is clinical in nature.
+This course focusses on literature published for research that is experimental/non-clinical in nature.

 Aims To help you to read and critically appraise published information.